astropy/saba/docs/index.rst

    conda install numpy

-To make use of the entry points plugin registry which automatically makes the |SherpaFitter| class available within `astropy.modeling.fitting` install ``astropy`` version >= 1.3.
+To make use of the entry points plugin registry which automatically makes the `~saba.SherpaFitter` class available within `astropy.modeling.fitting` install ``astropy`` version >= 1.3.

 Otherwise one can just use the latest stable ``astropy`` via::